tfmalt/node-cron-emitter/README.md

 # cron-emitter

-This is an event emitter that uses crontab instructions to register the events to be emitted at regular intervals.
-This module uses [cron-parser](https://github.com/harrisiirak/cron-parser) to parse the crontab instructions.
+This is an event emitter that uses crontab instructions to register events to be emitted at regular intervals, or at certain specific times in the future.
+This module uses
+[cron-parser](https://github.com/harrisiirak/cron-parser)
+to parse the crontab instructions.
 See also [node-cron](https://github.com/ncb000gt/node-cron) for a similar project with